 Traumatic disruption of the terminal slip of the extensor tendon at the distal interphalangeal (DIP) joint is commonly referred to as a mallet finger (or less often as a baseball or drop finger) (figure 1).
-The terminal slip is responsible for extension of the DIP joint.
+The terminal slip is formed by the convergence of the extensor lateral bands and inserts on the distal phalanx.
+It is primarily responsible for extension of the DIP joint.
 A zone of relative avascularity just proximal to the extensor tendon insertion predisposes the tendon to injury at this site.
 A more detailed discussion of finger anatomy is found separately.
 (See "Finger and thumb anatomy".)

 MECHANISM OF INJURY

 Mallet finger occurs most commonly during collision sports, such as American football and rugby, or ball-handling sports, such as basketball and baseball.
 The injury is usually caused by a direct blow to the tip of the finger, such as when a ball strikes the fingertip or the fingertip strikes a rigid surface (figure 2).
 The axial load from the blow causes sudden, forceful flexion of the distal phalanx.
 This flexion damages the extensor tendon where it attaches to the proximal portion of the distal phalanx.
 Less frequently, a mallet finger may occur as part of finger injuries involving dorsal lacerations or crushing mechanisms.